UVA Medical Center

 Outpatient Endocrine Clinics

 Our clinical faculty have active clinical practices, and our division sees over 12,000 outpatients a year.
-Endocrinology’s largest clinic is in the 415 Ray C. Hunt building (Fontaine Research Park), where four nurses and a nurse practitioner complete our clinical care group.
+Endocrinology’s largest clinic is in the 415 Ray C. Hunt building (Fontaine Research Park), where five nurses and two nurse practitioners complete our clinical care group.
 The division also supervises a multidisciplinary Diabetes Education and Management Program (DEMP) involving nurse educators and dietitians.
 Through DEMP, diabetes and nutrition education is available every workday.
-The division maintains its own thyroid and ovarian ultrasound units, as well as a DEXA scanner.
+The division maintains its own thyroid ultrasound units, and a DEXA scanner is on site at the 415 Ray C. Hunt building.
 Dynamic endocrine testing is performed in the clinic by trained endocrine nurses, and cytology services are readily available.
-UVa employs a fully electronic medical record.
+UVA employs a fully electronic medical record (Epic).